 Here are two early Raspberry Pi cards, stacked in a small case that still is about twice as wide as really needed.

 I have left this approach until the end, as it seems to me to be the most complex for what you get out of it.
 But that's just relative complexity, even this isn't too bad at all.

-VMware Player and their Workstation product are both Type 2 virtualization.
+VirtualBox and VMware Player are both Type 2 virtualization.
 The hypervisor that does the virtualization runs as an application on top of a full operating system.
 For most people, this means that Windows runs on their hardware, a virtualization hypervisor runs as an application on Windows, and the "guest" operating system runs within that.

-VMware vSphere is a Type 1 virtualization product.
-It is a "bare metal" hypervisor, running directly on the hardware.
+VMware ESXi and vSphere is a Type 1 virtualization product.
+ESXi is a "bare metal" hypervisor, running directly on the hardware, and vSphere does the orchestration to use cloud technology within your data center.
 It is also available for free, but if you're already using vSphere then I can't imagine you reading this page because you can't figure out how to run Linux.

 Your Linux operating system and the applications running there would be the next-to-top and top boxes, respectively, in these diagrams:

-Install VMware Player, create a new blank virtual machine image, connect your Linux distribution install media, and start the virtual machine to install into the blank system.
+Install VirtualBox, create a new blank virtual machine image, connect your Linux distribution install media as the virtual optical drive, and start the virtual machine to install into the blank system.

 Finally, although we're getting more complicated and ending up with a more constrained Linux system here, you can install the QEMU virtualization software plus a virtualized Linux system on a USB thumbdrive.